How Mountain Biking and Landscape Photography Shape Each Other

 Landscape Photography Creates Wisdom Through Endurance

-Similar to where mountain biking has taught me lessons about the art of noticing, photography has granted me perspective.
-Anyone that has strapped on a backpack, grabbed a headlamp, and willingly entered the wilderness under the cover of darkness despite it being freezing cold understands that discomfort is the key to everlasting memories.
-When you have endured a 12 mile hike with 5,000 feet of vertical gain at 2am with gale force winds and freezing temperatures just to stand at your tripod not moving for the next 2 or 3 hours, you obtain a unique appreciation for the expiernce.
-Even if the photo that you get isn’t going to win any awards, you walked away with something far more valuable.
+When you have endured a 12-mile hike with 5,000 feet of vertical gain at 2 a.m. with gale-force winds and freezing temperatures, just to stand at your tripod not moving for the next 2 or 3 hours, you obtain a unique appreciation for the experience.
+Even if the photo that you get isn’t going to win any awards, you walk away with something far more valuable.
 You walk away with an amazing story that you are excited to talk about.
-An amazing memory that you can smile back on when you are laying on your death bed.
+An amazing memory that you can smile back on when you are old and sharing stories with grandchildren.
 You walk away with a sense of accomplishment because you willingly endured an incredible expiernce few are willing or capable of doing.
 You have set yourself apart.
 You have learned that the ultimate goal isn’t the photo.
-It is the expiernce leading up to the photo and hopefully having someone along side you to share it with.
+It is the expiernce leading up to the photo.
+It is the expiernce of exploring and adventuring.
+And perhaps most of all, it is having someone alongside you to share it with.
 Landscape Photography, if you stop and listen, teaches you that it is the journey that makes a photo truly remarkable, not the image itself.
-A metaphor for life…
+A metaphor for life perhaps…

 This required a 3am wakeup, a hike through VERY deep snow, and standing in the middle of a frozen lake in severely cold conditions with winds that were nearly knocking our tripods and cameras over.
 One of the fondest memories I have despite being in miserable conditions.